 - - Leonard Dawe

-come under further scrutiny on suspicion of leaking
+the mission would have kept him jailed for further scrutiny on suspicion of leaking

 sensitive information to the enemy.